KnowageLabs/Knowage-Documentation/administrator-guide/timespan.rst

 .. figure:: media/imageTS004.png

-   Adding more than one temproal intervals in one timespan
+   Adding more than one temporal intervals in one timespan